-If you’re comparing VX-style filming rigs, you’ll probably come across two products: the Mini VX™ by 6oh5oh and the Osmo Rocket VX by Byron Seven.
+If you’re researching VX-style filming rigs for skateboarding, you’ll likely start with the Mini VX™ by 6oh5oh — and may also come across alternatives like the Osmo Rocket VX by Byron Seven.

 This guide explains the differences clearly so you can choose the rig that actually fits the way you film — especially if you shoot skateboarding or action sports.